pola-rs/r-polars/docs/docs/reference_home.md

 `cat`(categoricals) and `bin`(binary).
 As a sidenote, there is also an exotic subnamespace called `meta` which is rarely used to manipulate the expressions themselves.
-Each subsection in the "Expressions" section lists all operations available for a specific data type.
+Each subsection in the "Expressions" section lists all operations available for a specific subnamespace.

 For a concrete example for `dt`, suppose we have a column containing dates and that we want to extract the year from these dates: